shivanggulati12/Consumer-Behavior-Analysis/README.md

 Insight Generation: Drawing actionable insights from the analysis to inform marketing strategies.
 # Tools Used
 Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn)

+This project formed an integral component of the BAMA 517 course instructed by Professor Daisy Ya within the MBAN Program at UBC Sauder School of Business.

+Team:

+Shivang Gulati
+Alisa Wu
+Christi Mariam
+Gagandeep Singh
+Young Ji Tuen